 In this episode, three experts break down the realities of Russian power, Putin’s motivations, and the outlook for U.S.-Russia relations under the Biden administration.

-Audio: “Transition 2021: How Will Biden Handle Russia?,” The President’s Inbox
+Podcast: “Transition 2021: How Will Biden Handle Russia?,” The President’s Inbox

 “Has Russia Ended the War Between Armenia and Azerbaijan?,” Stephen Sestanovich